 Collins Wall Nassau: A Controversial Uncommon Attraction

 All throughout recorded history, people have constructed walls.
 Whether built as protection or simply to mark borders, walls have always done at least one thing: divide.
 In this way, walls often spur controversy, tragedy, or worse.
 Remember the Berlin Wall?
-Well, in Nassau there’s an old wall that some say rivals the bad in those German bricks.
+Well, in Nassau there’s an old wall that some say rivals the bad in those East German bricks.
 The wall in question is called Collins Wall.

 Its construction was commissioned during the Great Depression by a man named Ralph G. Collins.
-Described as a “bootlegging millionaire” in Islands in the Stream: A History of the Bahamian People.
+One of the more infamous figures in Bahamian history, Collins is described as a “bootlegging millionaire” in Islands in the Stream: A History of the Bahamian People.

-So, local philanthropist does good… nice story, right?
+So, local philanthropist does good.
+Nice story, right?

 Uh, not so fast.

 More than a few locals that I met during a recent visit to Nassau spoke with utter disdain about this wall.
 Why?
 An older gentleman taxi driver put it plainly: